Church of Santa Engrácia

 The Church of Santa Engrácia (Igreja de Santa Engrácia, [iˈɣɾeʒɐ ðɨ ˈsɐ̃tɐ ẽˈɡɾasiɐ]) is a 17th-century monument in Lisbon, Portugal.
-Originally a church it was converted into the National Pantheon (Panteão Nacional, [pɐ̃tiˈɐ̃w nɐsiuˈnal]), in which important Portuguese personalities are buried.
-It is located in the Alfama neighborhood, close to another important Lisbon monument, the Monastery of São Vicente de Fora.
+Originally a church, it was converted into the National Pantheon (Panteão Nacional, [pɐ̃tiˈɐ̃w nɐsiuˈnal]), in which important Portuguese personalities are buried.
+It is located in the Alfama neighbourhood, close to another important Lisbon monument, the Monastery of São Vicente de Fora.

 History

 The current building of the Church of Santa Engrácia substituted previous churches dedicated to a martyr of the city of Braga, Saint Engratia.
 The first church dedicated to the Saint was sponsored by Infanta Maria of Portugal, Duchess of Viseu, daughter of King Manuel I, around 1568.
 In 1681, construction of the current church began after previous structures collapsed.
-The design was the work of João Antunes, royal architect and one of the most important baroque architects of Portugal.
+The design was the work of João Antunes, royal architect and one of the most important baroque architects in Portugal.

 Construction proceeded from 1682 through 1712, when the architect died.
 King John V lost interest in the project, concentrating his resources in the gigantic Convent of Mafra.
 The church was not completed until the 20th century, so that obras de Santa Engrácia (literally works of Saint Engratia) has become a Portuguese synonym for an endless construction project.
 A dome was added, and the church was reinaugurated in 1966.